 1. You may find it all on a single line in the file, and that is okay.

-2. Then restart the service by running the following from an admin powershell session: Get-Service chocolatey-management-service | Stop-Service; Get-Service chocolatey-management-service | Start-Service
+2. Restart the service by running the following from an admin powershell session: Get-Service chocolatey-management-service | Stop-Service; Get-Service chocolatey-management-service | Start-Service

 Do not put sec: or secure- at the start (prefix) of any values that you are adding/modifying directly.
 That tells Chocolatey components they are encrypted and it will attempt to decrypt them for use.
 If that is done incorrectly, it will cause things to crash.